A Living City

 The blessing that is to come to all families through a descendent of Abraham is the Holy Spirit that we receive through Jesus Christ, “That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.”
 (Galatians 3:4).
 The Holy Spirit is an assurance of eternal life in the city that Abraham looked toward, which is the spiritual city/temple that John saw in his vision.
 It is a spiritual city comprised of spiritual beings in to which we will be resurrected.
 It is a living city!

-Did Christ tell us anything about the state of these lively stones and the blessing they will receive?
+Did Christ tell us anything about the nature of these lively stones from which the city of God will be built and the blessing they will receive?
 Yes He did!
 He painted a very vivid picture in his ‘Sermon on the Mount’ that depicts exactly what those living stones will be like and he elaborated on the blessings they will receive.

 He said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven.